akomakom/jira-to-jekyll/README.md

 * Testing with a subset first: `ruby convert.rb ... --max-overall 20`
 * Using netrc auth in non-standard dir: `ruby convert.rb ... --netrc /path/to/netrc.file`
-* JQL (only export a subset): `ruby convert.rb ... --jql "SOME EXPRESSION"`
+* JQL (only export a subset): `ruby convert.rb ... --jql "project = MYPROJECT"`

-This process will create files like `jekyll/browse/XXXX-1234.md`, one per issue.
+This process will create the following:
+1. files like `jekyll/browse/XXXX-1234.md`, one per issue.
+2. files like `jekyll/projects/XXXX.md`, one per unique project.
+These are per-project index pages that are populated by jekyll.

 Most of the metadata goes into the front matter section so that layouts can be customized later.
-The layout of output files is defined by `issue.erb`
+The layout of output files is defined by `issue.erb` and `project.erb` (but generally should not need changing)

 ### Attachments